 Enjoy a night out on the town at some of Houston’s best restaurants.
 Of course, with New Year’s Eve being a busy night, reservations are encouraged or required at most establishments. '

 - Ring in the New Year with El Big Bad’s New Year’s Eve – Year of the Unicorn party, because what could be better than their margarita with an upside down bottle of Korbel in it?
 Otherwise known as The Unicorn Cocktail.

 - Café Azur has two seating times offered for their New Year’s Eve menus, 5 – 8 p.m. for a relaxed atmosphere and 8:30 p.m. for those wanting more of a celebration.
 The menus include four and five French Riviera-inspired courses, depending on your seating time.

 - Prohibition Supperclub & Bar is hosting The Jazz Age NYE Dinner and The Jazz Age NYE Countdown, a modern and glamorous collaboration of dance, theatre and comedy, complemented by lively jazz music.
 Tickets are available for both shows and an additional $65 prix-fixe dinner is required for purchase.

 - Do you prefer a quieter or sophisticated New Year’s Eve immersed in the arts?
 At the Hobby Center for the Performing Arts, the Ars Lyrica Houston will be playing New Year’s in Berlin, which includes an elegant dinner, musical program and festive gala.
-Tickets are required and can be purchased here.
+Tickets are required.

 - For a wilder musical experience, The House of Blues is hosting A Very Metal New Year’s Eve feat.
 Ozz with Special Guests.
 For a convenient bite before the concert, reservations are available at the House of Blues or Foundation Room.